artursuchocki/self-driving-cars_advanced_lane_lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 ##### Sanity Check
 I implemented check if the lane lines detection makes sense.
-To confirm that your detected lane lines are real, I consider:
+To confirm that my detected lane lines are real, I consider:

 * Checking that they have similar curvature with margin of 200m.
 * Checking that they are separated by approximately the right distance horizontally with margin of 0.5m

 ##### Look-Ahead Filter
 When I fit a polynomial, then for each y position, I have an x position that represents the lane center from the last frame.
-Then I search for the new line within +/- some margin around the old line center.
+Then I search for the new line within +/- 100px margin around the old line center.

 ##### Reset